meta-pytorch/executorch-examples/program-data-separation/cpp/lora_example/README.md

 There is about ~1.1GB memory increase between running the two models.
 Most of that (about ~1GB) comes from embeddings that are not lowered to XNNPACK (and currently are not shared).
 This can be alleviated by quantizing the embeddings by adding the config `quantization.embedding_quantize=\'4,32\'` to the export command.
-~50MB comes from the adapter model, which is also shared.
+~50MB comes from the adapter model, which is not shared.

 Let's try with an executorch-specific prompt.
 ```bash